 Meeting Mike: Mammoth or Mastodon

 Some years ago, the partial skeletal remains of a Wooly Mammoth were discovered on the Principia campus.
 Nicknamed “Benny” after the worker who first came across the remains, the Mammoth was an important part of the college curriculum, ending with a major exhibit in one of the college’s science buildings.
 Now comes “Mike,” an ivory tusk recently uncovered like “Benny,” by chance, and once again an opportunity for student learning.
 Andrew Martin leads the effort at the college, in cooperation with Illinois State Museum staff.
-His lecture will describe what’s happened to date, and where the “Dig” is going.
+His lecture described what’s happened to date, and where the “Dig” is going.

 The Hosmer-Williams Lecture Series is a major contribution of Historic Elsah Foundation to the understanding of local history.
 The Series is underwritten, in part, by Liberty Bank of Alton, Illinois, by Federal Steel of East Alton, Il, by anonymous donors, and by the membership of Historic Elsah Foundation.